electricimp/Builder/README.md

 **Note** Files retrieved from GitHub (`github:` protocol) are always accessed using HTTPS.
 So when specifying a proxy in this case, make sure you use set the `HTTPS_PROXY` environment variable.

 # Testing #

+TODO - don't we want to explain something here?

 ```
 SPEC_LOGLEVEL=<debug|info|warning|error> \